 Planning a Baptism at the Saint George Parish

-To plan a Baptism at St. George, parents should go to the Church website, read these guidelines, and complete a Baptismal Information Form and a Stewardship Form, which they can submit either on the website or print out and mail to the Church office.
+To plan a Baptism at St. George, parents should go to the Church website, read these guidelines, and complete a Baptismal Information Form and a Commitment Card, which they can submit either on the website or print out and mail to the Church office.
 Once these forms have been submitted to the Church office, the parents and godparent should contact the Church Office to schedule a meeting with Fr.
 Anthony.
 Please note that these forms should be completed and submitted AS SOON AS POSSIBLE, as the date for the baptism cannot be secured until they are received at the church office and no outstanding issues are found.